nholaday/nhgit/Django_Udemy/Django_Stuff/django_notes.md

         <label for="username">Username</label>
         <input type="text" name="username" placeholder="Enter Username">
 - In urls.py, add urls

+14. Mixins
+In views.py, for class based views, instead of a decorator @login_required use a Mixin from django.contrib.auth.mixins import LoginRequiredMixin

+# General project building cycle:
+MTV Model Template View Architecture:

+Each page the user visits will be listed in urls.py That url will link to a View in views.py
+That view gets/posts data to a model in models.py
+That view gets its html from templates

+Another process could look like:
+Create a Model, Model Forms if necessary
+Create Views for each model
+For every View connect a URL in urls.py

 # Changing Models and Migrations
 - Change your models (in models.py).